 WITHIN THE YEAR.

-Detective John Brazil (who later admitted to perjury on warrants and called subsequently convicted felons Dets.
-Acerra and Robinson his "mentors") told reporters –on the very day of Headen's killing -- that the youth's murder stemmed from a gang dispute and had nothing whatsoever to do with his anticipated testimony in the Mulligan trials: “We’re absolutely satisfied this homicide is totally unrelated to the Mulligan case," Brazil said confidently on that day.
+Detective John Brazil (who later admitted to perjury on warrants and called convicted felons Dets.
+Acerra and Robinson his "mentors") told reporters – on the very day of Headen's killing -- that the youth's murder stemmed from a gang dispute and had nothing whatever to do with his anticipated testimony in the Mulligan trials: “We’re absolutely satisfied this homicide is totally unrelated to the Mulligan case," Brazil said confidently that day.
 "We’ve looked at every aspect of this case for a connection.
 There isn’t any."

 Was Tia Walker's account implicating Sean genuine?
 As Attorney Scapicchio notes in her 2013 retrial motion, Walker was a young mother at the time, and thus "vulnerable to police pressure and coercion because...a common police tactic was to threaten to get [the Department of Social Services] to take a child if a witness did not say what the police wanted the witness to say."
-Police pressured Tia after Mulligan's murder, coming repeatedly to her door.
-Did detectives threaten Latia Walker, or make promises to her, to procure her account?
+It is a fact that police pressured Tia after Mulligan's murder, coming repeatedly to her door.
+Did detectives threaten Latia Walker or make promises to her to procure her account?

-If so, it would not be the first time: Homicide detectives elicited false stories in the notorious 1989 DiMaiti Stuart murder case and came close to railroading an innocent man.
+Boston Police had a documented history of doing this: Homicide detectives elicited false stories in the notorious 1989 DiMaiti/Stuart murder case and came close to railroading an innocent man (the case hung like a dark cloud over the Mulligan homicide investigation).
 And in the wrongful murder conviction of Sean Drumgold for a 1988 Boston murder, detectives rewarded one witness for giving a false story, and "pressured and berated" another witness "to the point of tears" to get an account -- tactics the Boston Globe's editorial board deplored as "blatant bullying and browbeating on the part of Boston Police."
 When this came to light in 2003, Mr. Drumgold, represented by Ellis's attorney, Rosemary Scapicchio, was released.)

 Were Curt Headen and Kevin Chisholm assured of lenient treatment before the law in exchange for giving their accounts?
 Both reputedly dealt drugs; both had arrest records.
 Moreover, BOTH WERE TRANSPORTED TO HOMICIDE TO GIVE THEIR STATEMENTS BY THE CORRUPT DETECTIVES ACERRA AND ROBINSON.

-IT WAS AFTER BEING ALONE WITH THESE DETECTIVES THAT THE YOUTHS FIRST RELATED THEIR GUN-HIDING STORY -- THE SAME STORY THAT WOULD BE ECHOED SEVERAL DAYS LATER BY TIA WALKER .
+IT WAS ONLY AFTER BEING ALONE WITH THESE DETECTIVES THAT THE YOUTHS FIRST RELATED THEIR GUN-HIDING STORY -- THE SAME STORY THAT WAS ECHOED SEVERAL DAYS LATER BY TIA WALKER .

 With Headen and Chisholm both murdered in separate incidents in 1994, some months after they "cooperated" with police and before the Ellis trials, we will never know.

 Was the pearl-handled gun planted?
-Police transcripts show that on October 2 and 3, 1993, SEVERAL DAYS BEFORE THE GUNS WERE RECOVERED, police questioned Mulligan's 27-year-old girlfriend and, separately, her roommate (they lived in the same West Roxbury condo complex as Mulligan) and asked each if she had ever seen John Mulligan with "a pearl-handled gun" -- the exact description of the purported murder weapon.
+Police transcripts show that on October 2 and 3, 1993, SEVERAL DAYS BEFORE THE WEAPONS WERE RECOVERED FROM THE FIELD, police questioned Mulligan's 27-year-old girlfriend and, separately, her roommate (they lived in the same West Roxbury condo complex as Mulligan) and asked each woman if she'd ever seen John Mulligan with "a pearl-handled gun" -- the exact description of the purported murder weapon.

 Testimony of Sean's Uncle David Murray: Sean's maternal uncle testified for the prosecution.
 Two theories have been promulgated to explain why.
-Murray, who was on parole, told family members that police leaned on him mercilessly, threatening retribution (a return to prison for parole violations) unless he "cooperated."
+Murray, who was on parole at the time, told family members that police leaned on him mercilessly, threatening to return him to prison for parole violations unless he "cooperated."

-Sean's attorneys had a different theory: "Did you think you might get the reward money, Mr. Murray?" they asked at trial.
-Police had offered a $25,000 reward for information leading to the arrest of Mulligan's killer.
+Sean's attorneys had a different theory: "Did you think you might get the reward money, Mr. Murray?" they asked him at trial.
+Police were offering a $25,000 reward for information leading to the arrest of Mulligan's killer.